dotnet/designs/accepted/package-doc/package-doc.md

 * **No superfluous installs**.
 There will be cases where framework-extensions eventually become built-in framework components.
 Due to versioning, the framework extension will still be applicable and thus installing the package is possible.
-However, we don't wan our docs to point developers to the package in these cases as the package will be redundant as the implementation no-ops.
+However, we don't want our docs to point developers to the package in these cases as the package will be redundant as the implementation no-ops.

 ### Non-Goals